About the Mt Pinos Nordic Ski Patrol

 The Mt Pinos Nordic Ski Patrol, is a volunteer organization working in partnership with the United States Forest Service since 1976.
 We are located on Mount Pinos in the Los Padres Forest near Frazier Park, California.

 Our patrol is a member of the National Ski Patrol system and is organizationally part of the Southern California Region in the Far West Division.
-We have been named the National Outstanding Nordic Ski Patrol by the National Ski Patrol System for 1993, 1996, 1999, 2006, 2011 and again in 2017.
-Snow conditions permitting, we patrol on most weekends from mid-November through April.
+We have been named the National Outstanding Nordic Ski Patrol by the National Ski Patrol System for 1993, 1996, 1999, 2006, 2011, 2017 and again in 2023.
+Snow conditions permitting, we patrol on most weekends from December through mid April.
 Our patrollers include professionals, tradesmen, techies, students, retirees and all kinds of folk!

 What We Do